 California Sex Offender Registration

-There is a wide range of statutory criminal laws that describe this type of unlawful activity in California.
+There is a wide range of statutory criminal laws in California that describe this type of unlawful activity.

-I've seen many cases where people are setting up a phone in the bathroom, hiding it, turning it on, and then when they go in and out of there, they're being videoed.
+I've seen many cases where people set up a phone in the bathroom, hide it, turn it on, and then, when they go in and out, they're being videoed.
 Then, someone finds the phone and ends up contacting law enforcement.

-The authorities come and figure out whose phone it is and figure out who's been doing the taping, and that person either gets arrested or cited in court.
+The authorities investigate to determine whose phone it is and identify who has been doing the taping, and that person is either arrested or cited in court.
 A lot of times, they don't think it's very serious until they realize that they're registering as a sex offender.

-It could last ten, twenty, or even life with the new 3-tier system that's just going to be coming out within the next year or so.
+It could last ten, twenty, or even a lifetime with the new 3-tier system that's just going to be introduced within the next year or so.
 Still, even though that does help those individuals who are charged with sex crimes as far as registering pursuant to Penal Code Section 290, it's a long time and very invasive.

 If you end up getting convicted for a sex-related offense, you have to register as a sex offender for a significant part of your life, whether it be the rest of your life or twenty years, for example.